 “If a June night could talk, it would probably boast it invented romance.” – Bernard Williams

 June is simply divine.
 It’s the month we’ve all been manifesting, although the others all have their own charm, June grants long awaited wishes.
 It’s an embrace that almost takes your breath away in the best way – that shock of the hot air filling your lungs as you step outside.
 Similar to that sensation of getting off a plane in a far off land for the first time – pure delight and gratitude for the sun’s rays weighing down so heavily upon the atmosphere to greet you in the warmest welcome possible.
-Whether this is a staycation or a holiday further from home, it feels fantastic to be in Great Britain during summertime.
+It feels fantastic to be in Great Britain during summertime.

 The wide open skies are endless blue, the trees are full of life – not just in their leaves but with their feathered visitors too.
 After these hot, hazy days, when the sun sets it can only be described as a work of art – a gift for us all to marvel at.
 The horizon is painted in extreme strokes of gold on a background of flamboyant pink and as the fiery orb sinks into the ocean of fields in the distance, the temperature drops ever so delicately too.
 This shift brings a sense of rejuvenation to the country air, as the heat makes way for a revitalising breeze.
 June brings a whole new world, gifting us all with an entirely different perspective – the phrase ‘rose tinted glasses’ really must have originated from the joys of June.